 Finally we went on a wild goose chase for the Palais Bahia.
 Kacela desperately wanted to see where the Princess lived.
 I warned her that it wasn’t going to be a Disney princess palace!
 She was still impressed by the pretty courtyards and intricately decorated rooms.
 The girls took some time to dance in the “ballroom” and left happy.
 A castle visit just isn’t complete without a dance in the ballroom!

-On our next visit I’d like to see the Atlas Mountains, the Sahara desert, and go on a road trip!
+I’d also like to see the Atlas Mountains, the Sahara desert, and go on a road trip!
+I guess we’ll have to get back sometime soon!

 After the castle it was time to head back to our Riad, pick up our luggage, and catch a taxi to the train station.
 Tickets in hand, we had just enough time to get the girl’s McDonald’s Happy Meals for dinner on the train.
 We can’t make too many of those stops…we don’t have enough room in our luggage for the Happy Meal toys!!
 I don’t think we have to worry about it too much, I’m sure we won’t find another one until Europe a month from now.